Oh yes, they do!

 - Peacock Party @ Wendy’s Quilts and More

-- TGIFF @ Devoted Quilter
+- TGIFF @ Slice of Pi Quilts

 This is the quilt that had the left-overs that I used for the above quilt.
 There were 2 fat quarters that I did not use in the original quilt … one was a mini panel with the blocks of animals and the other was the white /with leaves that is on the outside of the quilt … it was a perfect place to use these fabrics up!